SpongeBob SquarePants: Critical reception

-SpongeBob SquarePants has been widely praised particularly for its appeal to different age groups, and the show has earned numerous awards and accolades throughout its run.
+SpongeBob SquarePants has been widely praised, particularly for its appeal to various age groups, and the show has earned numerous awards and accolades throughout its run.
 James Poniewozik of Time magazine described the title character as "the anti-Bart Simpson, temperamentally and physically: his head is as squared-off and neat as Bart's is unruly, and he has a personality to match—conscientious, optimistic and blind to the faults in the world and those around him."
 According to Laura Fries of Variety magazine, the series is "a thoughtful and inventive cartoon about a hopelessly optimistic and resilient sea sponge ...
 Devoid of the double entendres rife in today's animated TV shows, this is purely kid's stuff. ...
 However, that's not to say that SpongeBob is simplistic or even juvenile.
-It's charming and whimsical, but clever enough to appeal to teens and college-aged kids, as well."
+It's charming and whimsical, but clever enough to appeal to teens and college-aged kids as well."
 The New York Times' critic Joyce Millman said SpongeBob "is clever without being impenetrable to young viewers and goofy without boring grown-ups to tears.
 It's the most charming toon on television, and one of the weirdest.
 And it's also good, clean fun, which makes sense because it is, after all, about a sponge."
 Millman wrote, "His relentless good cheer would be irritating if he weren't so darned lovable and his world so excellently strange. ...
 Like Pee-wee's Playhouse, SpongeBob joyfully dances on the fine line between childhood and adulthood, guilelessness and camp, the warped and the sweet."

-Robert Thompson, a professor of communications and director of the Center for the Study of Popular Television at Syracuse University, told The New York TimesThere is something kind of unique about [SpongeBob].
+Robert Thompson, a professor of communications and director of the Center for the Study of Popular Television at Syracuse University, told The New York Times:There is something kind of unique about [SpongeBob].
 It seems to be a refreshing breath from the pre-irony era.
 There's no sense of the elbow-in-rib, tongue-in-cheek aesthetic that so permeates the rest of American culture—including kids' shows like the Rugrats.
 I think what's subversive about it is it's so incredibly naive—deliberately.
 Because there's nothing in it that's trying to be hip or cool or anything else, hipness can be grafted onto it.
 In another interview with Los Angeles Times, he commentated on the show's adult audience: "[On one hand] It's a kind of time machine that transports parents back to when they watched TV in their footie [pajamas].
 On the other hand, it's very hip in the way it's presented.
 It is very edgy to adults who know how to read and listen between the frames."
 Television critics Alan Sepinwall and Matt Zoller Seitz ranked SpongeBob SquarePants as the 22nd greatest American TV series of all time in their 2016 book TV (The Book).
-In a 2007 interview, Barack Obama said SpongeBob is his favorite TV character and admitted that SpongeBob SquarePants is "the show I watch with my daughters."
+In a 2007 interview, Barack Obama said SpongeBob was his favorite TV character and admitted that SpongeBob SquarePants is "the show I watch with my daughters."